Air Force Academy (India): History

 A comprehensive overview of these types and their roles in shaping IAF pilot training has been documented by Gupta (2023).

 Commandant

 The Commandant is the head and in-charge of all the functioning of the Air Force Academy.
 The Commandant of the Academy is a Three-star rank officer holding the rank of Air Marshal.
-The present commandant of the academy in Air Marshal Praveen Keshav Vohra.
+The present commandant of the academy is Air Marshal Rahul Bhasin.